Garrett-Productions/udemyUltimateSEO/udemyCourseOverview.md

 DELETE THAT
 --------------------------------

+MOZBAR extension activated shows you PA & DA

 * We deep dove into Page Authority and Domain Authority by simply activating our chrome extension and seeing it organically in search results.
 - This is important because niche searches like 'non slip yoga mat uk' has a handful of URL's on paghe 1 of google with a PA & DA of under 25, which isn't hard to achieve!

 TARGET THAT KEYWORD

+SEMRUSH
+- we have a 7 day trial
+- we are learning how to navigate through it, filter iut down, target specific keywords and see data analytics across the web.
+We know to download the .csv file or bring over all the keywords from Semrush to our excel document we have to data sift.